 A deep red light of 670 nanometers

 Eyesight decreases with age, and this decrease accelerates after the age of 40.
-“Both your retinal sensitivity and color vision are gradually undermined,” says Professor Glen Jeffery, lead author of the study.
+“Both your retinal sensitivity, and color vision are gradually undermined,” says Professor Glen Jeffery, lead author of the study.
 This decline is characterized by the aging of the retinal cells of the eye, and the speed of this aging is partly caused by the fact that the mitochondria of the cell whose job it is to produce energy (called ATP) and stimulate cell function are also beginning to decline.
 The mitochondrial density is higher in the photoreceptor cells of the retina, which have a high energy requirement.

 The retina ages faster than other organs, with ATP levels being reduced by 70% over the course of a lifetime.
 This gradual decrease in ATP levels results in a significant decrease in the function of photoreceptor cells because they no longer have the energy necessary to perform their normal tasks.

 The aim of the researchers in this study is to combat visual impairment effectively and easily.
 “To stop or reverse this decline, we have tried to restart the aged cells of the retina with short, long-wave light flashes,” says Jeffrey.
-The researchers based their earlier findings on bumblebees, rats and fruit flies, all of which found significant improvements in the function of their retinal photoreceptors when their eyes were exposed to deep red light of 670 nanometers (nm), the unit of measurement for wavelength.
+The researchers based their earlier findings on bumblebees, rats, and fruit flies, all of which found significant improvements in the function of their retinal photoreceptors when their eyes were exposed to the deep red light of 670 nanometers (nm), the unit of measurement for wavelength.

 “Mitochondria have specific light absorption properties that affect their performance: Longer wavelengths of 650 to 1,000 nm are absorbed and improve the performance of mitochondria to increase energy production,” the researcher discovered.
 Retinal photoreceptors consist of cones that measure chromatic vision and rods that enable peripheral vision and adjust vision in low light.